Posts

 Slow Fade

 Slow Fade S. Ambrose, 2024 Grieving the breathing can look like dying petals Falling from a sympathy bouquet.
-Scattered, Unable to find its graveside casket to lay upon.
+Scattered, Unable to find its graveside casket to lie upon.
 Senselessly, connections wither away.

 Teeter-Totter